wavemaker/docs/learn/slider/index.md

 id: ""
 ---

-are often the UI control of choice for letting users select a value or range from a fixed set of options.  are good to use while:
+**Sliders** are often the UI control of choice for letting users select a value or range from a fixed set of options.
+Sliders are good to use while:

-- mobile volumes such as media, alarm clock, and ringtones etc.
+- setting mobile volumes such as media, alarm clock, and ringtones etc.
-- screen brightness
+- setting screen brightness
-- price range while purchasing things online
+- setting price range while purchasing things online

+# Properties

+**Property**

+**Description**

+Name

-name is a unique identifier for slider widget.
+The name is a unique identifier for slider widget.

+**Accessibility**

+Hint

-text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for _1.5 seconds._
+Any text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for _1.5 seconds._

-index
+Tab index

-tab index attribute specifies the tab order of an element.
+The tab index attribute specifies the tab order of an element.
 You can use this property to change the default tabbing order for widget access using the tab key.
 The value can range from 0 to 32767.
 The default is 0 and -1 makes the element non-focusable.

 NOTE: In Safari browsers, by default, Tab highlights only text fields.
 To enable Tab functionality, in Safari Browser from Preferences -> Advanced -> Accessibility set the option "Press Tab to highlight each item on a webpage".

-key
+Shortcut key

-shortcut key property specifies a shortcut key to activate/focus an element. (\* [below for details](#shortcut))
+The shortcut key property specifies a shortcut key to activate/focus an element. (\*[See below for details](#shortcut))

+**Layout**

+Width

-width of your widget can be specified in px or % (i.e 50px, 75%).
+The width of your widget can be specified in px or % (i.e 50px, 75%).

+Height

-height of your widget can be specified in px or % (i.e 50px, 75%).
+The height of your widget can be specified in px or % (i.e 50px, 75%).

-**Value**
+**Default Value**

+Value

-is the default value to display value for an editor widget.
+This is the default value to display value for an editor widget.
 Note that the display value is just what the user sees initially, and is not always the dataValue returned by the widget.

-Value
+Minimum Value

-minimum number.
+Enter minimum number.
 This property applies when the type is a number.

-Value
+Maximum Value

-maximum number.
+Enter maximum number.
 This property applies when the type is a number.

+Step

-is a composite widget with a label and a selector.
+It is a composite widget with a label and a selector.
 The user can select from the range specified with the increment as defined by the step value.

+**Behavior**

-Only
+Read Only

-this checkbox property prevents the user from being able to change the data value of a widget.
+Selecting this checkbox property prevents the user from being able to change the data value of a widget.

+Show

-determines whether or not a component is visible.
+Showing determines whether or not a component is visible.
 It is a bindable property.

-on Demand (visible only when show property is bound to a variable)
+Load on Demand (visible only when show property is bound to a variable)

-this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
+When this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
 This behavior improves the load time.
 Use this feature with caution, as it has a downside (as we will not be able to interact with the widget through script until the widget is initialized).
 When show property is not bound the widget will be initialized immediately.

+Disabled

-the disabled property is true (checked) the value of the editor cannot change.
+If the disabled property is true (checked) the value of the editor cannot change.
 The widget becomes display-only.

-**key**: The shortcut key property specifies a shortcut key to click the button.
+**Shortcut key**: The shortcut key property specifies a shortcut key to click the button.
 The way of accessing the shortcut key is varying in different browsers:

+Browser

-key Trigger
+Shortcut key Trigger

-Explorer
+Internet Explorer

 \[Alt\] + shortcut key

+Chrome

-\[Alt\] + shortcut key (_/Linux_)
+\[Alt\] + shortcut key (_Windows/Linux_)

-\[Control\] \[Alt\] + shortcut key ()
+\[Control\] \[Alt\] + shortcut key (_MAC_)

+Firefox

-\[Alt\] \[Shift\] + shortcut key (_/Linux_)
+\[Alt\] \[Shift\] + shortcut key (_Windows/Linux_)

-\[Control\] \[Alt\] + shortcut key ()
+\[Control\] \[Alt\] + shortcut key (_MAC_)

+# Events

+Event

+Description

+Change

-event handler is called each time your element's value changes.
+This event handler is called each time your element's value changes.

 [3\.
 Form Widgets](/learn/app-development/widgets/widget-library/#form)